alias-dmesg/DNSathon/2017/README.md

 ## Infrastructure ##

 ### Network ###
-We have used two Cisco-XXXX swicthes and one Mikrotik-XXX as router.
-Patch cable has been used to connect all components: Raspberry-pi, team member laptop, switches and routers.
+We have used two Cisco 2950 swicthes and one Mikrotik 2011 UiAs-2HnD as router.
+Patch cable has been used to connect all components: Raspberry-Pi, team member laptop, switches and routers.

 #### Transit ####
-International connectivity has been assured by our gold sponsor SudTelecom.
+International connectivity has been assured by the sponsor Sud Telecom.

 #### Servers #####
-We use Raspberry-Pi 3-XX as server.
 For each server, we assign IP based on following IP adressing plan:

 | Id | Role | # | Hostname | IP | GW | Vlan | Resolvers |